The Big House (Brooklyn Nine-Nine): Pt. 2

 Granville tells Jake to find information regarding the recent drug "Blizz", which is being exported throughout the prison and Romero seems to be behind it.
 Jake worries this will cost his life as Romero trusts very few people to tell them the secret.

 Meanwhile, the precinct works in order to find Hawkins' (Gina Gershon) shipment of diamonds.
-Amy is approached by Seamus Murphy (Paul Adelstein), a mob boss that has a vendetta against Hawkins and will provide information to arrest Hawkins if she does a favor for him in return, which she refuses on Holt's instructions.
+Amy is approached by Seamus Murphy (Paul Adelstein), a mob boss with a vendetta against Hawkins, who will provide information to arrest Hawkins if she does a favor for him in return, which she refuses on Holt's instructions.
 Finding that Hawkins carries a Snapchat account to send messages, they have her visit Rosa while they hack into her account and find her next delivery.
 However, they fail to catch her as Hawkins saw them coming.

 Jake and Caleb find that Romero uses the showers to transfer the drug but Jake accidentally uses it and it turns out to be methamphetamine.
 However, this earns him Romero's respect, who tells him he uses the soaps to transfer it.
 Jake tells it to Granville but finds that Romero will kill him, as he's the only other person who knows.
 Caleb tries to defend him but is stabbed.
 Then, he and Rosa are freed as Holt found that the pigs used by Hawkin's accomplice were used to hide the diamonds, and Hawkins has been arrested.
 As Hawkins is arrested, Jake and Rosa are released from the prison and are reunited with the squad.
 However, Holt is revealed to have asked Murphy for the information, costing Holt a favor he will owe to Murphy.